balllapp/site/versions/index.md

 - Alternatively, mark all as read by going to the options menu.

 ### v1.32
-- Made nice slide animations in the versions page and fall down animation in the add ball page.
+- Made nice slide animations in the versions page and fall down animation upon entering the add ball page.
-- Random animations in the versions page just for fun.
+- Random animations in the versions page, just for fun.
-- Optimised the main loop thread.
+- Optimised the main loop threading.

 ### v1.31
-- Made colours in the versions page to separate the main versions.
+- Added some colours in the versions page to distinguish the main versions.
 - Fixed some bugs in the versions page.
 - Added easter egg.

 ### v1.30
-- Created all the versions, which should have existed from the start.
-Yes.
+- Created the versions page, which should have existed from the start.
-- Created a fragment with a recycler view and an adapter to display this.
+- Created a new page with a recycler view to display this.

 ### v1.27
-- Added serialization of balls using a data class.
+- Added serialization (saving) of balls using Gson.

 ### v1.26
-- Made the large gap in the list of balls to add smaller.
+- Made the large gaps in the add ball page smaller.
-- Fixed a few bugs in settings.
+- Fixed a few bugs in the settings page.

 ### v1.25
-- There are now back buttons in the top left corner where applicable.
+- There are now back buttons in the top left corner, where applicable.
-- The normal back button will also have more normal behaviour.
+- The phone's in-built back button will also have expected behaviour.
-- There is now a space between the icon and title of the toolbar.
+- There is now a space between the icon and title in the toolbar.

 ### v1.24
-- Graph settings: graph time and graph interval
+- Graph settings: graph time and graph interval.
-- Settings: graph time and graph interval
+- Graph time controls total graphing time and graph interval sets the interval between data points.

 ### v1.23
-- A new way to add balls:
+- A new way to add balls!
-- Flicking and letting go can launch a ball with some initial velocity.
+- Flicking and letting go while using the add tool can launch a ball with some initial velocity.
 - The flick strength can be changed in the settings.

 ### v1.22
-- Planets in the settings show the g value relative to Earth's g.
+- Planets in the settings display their g value relative to Earth's g.
-- Made the setting to show touches actually work.
+- Made the setting 'show touches' work.
-- The setting to permanently show the onboarding screen now works.
+- The setting to permanently show the tutorial screen now works.

 ### v1.21
 - Made the graph's x-axis positioned at the zero mark.
 - Made the graph axes thicker.
-- The graph dialog status bar colour is consistent.
+- The graph dialog status bar colour is consistent with the rest of the app.

 ### v1.20
-- Made graphs work fully.
-Yay!
+- Made graphs work fully!
 - Graphs are shown as a overlay, with the ball(s) still visible below.

 ### v1.14